 Whilst it was always my dream to launch a jewelry and accessories brand, the desire for it to be eco-conscious and sustainable came during the hours I put into market and product research.
 I was horrified to learn about the excessive waste and damage that fast fashion contributes to the planet.
 The fast fashion industry contributes 5% of the world’s global greenhouse gas emissions, which is equal to the total impact of the entire aviation industry!

-Whilst many brands are introducing ‘conscious’ or ‘sustainable’ lines or ranges of products, my vision with Influenstar is to always ensure that our entire inventory only consisted of jewelry pieces that utilize recycled materials alongside offer eco-friendly packaging.
-This way, we’re doing as much as possible to offer our customers a more sustainable option than fast fashion and helping to educate them on consumer responsibility.
+Whilst many brands are introducing ‘conscious’ or ‘sustainable’ lines or ranges of products, my vision with Influenstar is to always ensure that our entire inventory only consisted of jewelry pieces that utilize recycled materials alongside offering eco-friendly packaging.
+This way, we’re doing as much as possible to offer our customers a more sustainable option than fast fashion and help to educate them on consumer responsibility.

 How does Influenstar innovate?

 Ruth Morris: All of Influenstar’s jewelry has had a previous life and is made using recycled 925 silver, which omits the damaging mining and refining processes of extracting new resources from the earth.
 By skipping this process, we help to create less waste, cut down on C02 emissions, reduce water usage and other environmental impacts.